20 iconic signature dishes you must try in Sydney

 Chilli coriander chicken ramen at Chaco Ramen

-At Keita Abe’s pocket-sized venue in Darlinghurst, you’ll find ramen that tastes unlike any other ramen in Sydney, all with a modern twist.
+At Keita Abe’s restaurants in Darlinghurst and Bondi, you’ll find ramen that tastes unlike any other ramen in Sydney, all with a modern twist.
 Forget traditional tonkotsu: the mainstays on the menu include yuzu scallop, cold tomato truffle and classic soy.
 However, it's the chilli coriander chicken that is the long-standing favourite: there’s no chashu on top, but there’s a handful of coriander leaves, some wood-ear mushrooms, three silky medallions of chicken and a bright-red smear of chilli paste on the edge of the bowl.
 Chefs around the globe have cited it as a must-try dish when visiting Sydney, with Neil Perry even naming it his "death row meal" of choice.

 Ramen at Chaco Ramen, Darlinghurst